Will Social Security Be There For Me When I Retire?

 Unfortunately, benefits currently being paid out exceed the tax revenue for Social Security – more people are receiving benefits than paying into the system.
 This means the Social Security Administration has been using the OASI Trust Fund to pay for the Social Security benefits in excess of the tax revenue.

-How much is left in the Trust Fund and when will it run out?
+How Much is Left in the Trust Fund and When Will it Run Out?

 According to the 2024 Social Security Trustees Report, the OASI Trust Fund can pay 100% of scheduled retirement and survivor benefits until the year 2033, the same as last year’s report.
 In 2033, the OASI Trust Fund is projected to be depleted.
 Once the fund is depleted, the only source of Social Security funding would be FICA taxes and income taxes on Social Security benefits.
 These sources are expected to be able to produce about 80% of the scheduled benefits.
 (Trustees Report for 2024)